raganwald/cafeaulife/README.md

         sw: squares_1[sw]
         result: squares_1[result]

-### Recursion: See 'Recursion'
+### Squares of size eight

 Now let's consider a square of size eight.
 First, we are going to assume that we can look up any `Divisible` square from the cache with the following method:

     Square.find({ nw: ..., ne: ..., se: ..., sw: ...})

 Given four component squares, this looks up a square in the cache.
 For the moment, we can ignore the question of what happens when a square is not in the cache, because when dealing with squares of size eight, we only ever need to look up squares of size four, and they are all seeded in the cache.

-Once we have established how to construct the result for a square of size eight, including its result and velocity, we will be able to write out `.find` method to handle looking up squares of size eight and dealing with cache 'misses' by constructing a new square, so let's do that.
+(Once we have established how to construct the result for a square of size eight, including its result and velocity, we will be able to write out `.find` method to handle looking up squares of size eight and dealing with cache 'misses' by constructing a new square.)

 We know how to obtain any square of size four using `Square.find`.
 So what we need is a way to compute the result for any arbitrary square of size eight from squares of size four.